 The Street Parade

 It’s not a reggae song exactly but The Street Parade’s dream-like evocation of carnival echoes with the influence of dub, guitars chiming endlessly like steel drums (before real steel drums bring the song to a close).
 The critics carped on about The Clash’s sloganeering and politicking and overlooked the band’s experimental side.
-Sandinista! is The Clash in playful and artful mode, indulging themselves, fucking with the format, using the studio as an instrument.
+Sandinista! is The Clash in playful and artful mode, indulging themselves, messing with the format, using the studio as an instrument.
 The music press let you get away with that sort of thing if you’re Brian Wilson or Lee Perry – but not if you’re some pasty-faced oiks from London.
-Then, it seems, you’re just a bunch of wankers.
+Then, it seems, you’re just a bunch of pretentious wankers.

 The track that gives the album its title, Washington Bullets is an extraordinary song and a fitting end to our 48 minute version.
 It’s Strummer at his most expansive, rattling off references to American expansionism and CIA-sponsored conflicts – especially notable when you consider that London Calling had been criticised for seemingly pandering to an American audience – but expanding his ire from the Bay of Pigs to Russia in Afghanistan, the Chinese in Tibet, and ending with a gleeful look at the revolution that had happened the year previously in Nicaragua (’The people fought their leader and off he flew/With no Washington bullets what else could he do?’) and the revolutionaries that gave the album its name: the Sandinistas.
 Often derided as worthy and sloganeering, Washington Bullets is anything but a dreary political anthem.
 It’s jubilant – dancing on the graves of the ‘evil presidentes’ mentioned in Clampdown – a song that details how the little guy gets crushed under the weight of empire but that sometimes they can win too.